pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 </details>

-This guide uses fairly aggressive Carbos strategies.
-If not going for a top leaderboard time it is suggested to use one of the safer strats involving extra candies instead of X Speed Sabrina strats.
+This guide suggests using safer strats involving carbos and/or rare candies instead of X Speed Sabrina strats with 3+ Speed DV.
 See [this pastebin explanation](https://pastebin.com/sEWrd0v8) and the [complete speed chart](https://imgur.com/MpKBIb1) for more information.
-This route additionally makes use of stacking carbos (using them all at once inside mansion rather than one at time to reduce the time spent scrolling).
-See [Red Classic Optimal Carbos Stacking](https://pastebin.com/djuHjgRU) for more detailed information including an inventory spreadsheet for all late game menus.

 ### Glossary